Medi-Cal Frequently Asked Questions

 Nurse Advice Line

 It can be hard to know what kind of care is needed.
 That's why our nurse advice line has qualified health professionals here to help 24 hours a day, 7 days a week.
-Here are some of the ways they can help you:
+Call the SCFHP Nurse Advice Line at 1-877-509-0294 to:

 Be prepared to answer a few questions and give as much detail as you can.